 How Long does an Opioid Medical Detox Take?

-Medical detoxification procedures are best when they take place on an inpatient unit in a full-service hospital.
-Although, some rapid detox programs are in surgery centers where a patient cannot usually stay more than 24 hours.
+Medical detoxification procedures are best when they take place in an inpatient unit in a full-service hospital.
+Some rapid detox programs are in surgery centers where patients cannot usually stay for more than 24 hours.
 Furthermore, discharging patients to a hotel room or before they have fully stabilized can be detrimental to the recovery process.
-It is essential for detox providers to take an individualized and flexible approach to treatment and post-detox recovery.
-More importantly, treatment protocol should meet each specific case, and not facility restrains.
+Detox providers need to take an individualized and flexible approach to treatment and post-detox recovery.
+More importantly, the treatment protocol should meet each specific case, and not facility restrains.

 The specific length of stay depends on a patient’s medical history.
-There cannot be a pre-determined plan for treatment.
+There cannot be a pre-determined treatment plan.
 Instead, medical detox is a flexible process in which an inpatient length of stay may change, or medications may be adjusted based on a patient’s needs.
 Patients respond differently to detoxification based on age, dependence history, physical status, emotional state, and other personal factors.
-Thus, it is important to have supportive medical providers on hand and the ability to extend a patient’s stay based on the body’s needs.
+Thus, it is important to have supportive medical providers on hand and extend a patient’s stay based on the body’s needs.

 - Is there a “one size fits all” medical protocol for all patients regardless of age, physical health, or dosage needs?